dxx-rebirth/dxx-rebirth/dxx-readme.txt

           that values:
           -maxfps 80
           -gl_refresh 60
-          If you see no difference or D1X runs less fluently change the d1x.ini back to its old settings because your System is in best condition without that settings.
-          If D1X now runs more fluently: CONGRATULATIONS, it was a pleasure to help you.
-          If your D1X RUNS BETTER with that settings, please send a short info-e- mail to zicothehentaifreak@gmx.de.
-I would like to know on how many systems this behaviour occure.
+          It may also be useful to play around with these settings.
           [Thanks for this hint go to SNIPER]

+Problem:  [WINDOWS] My joystick is not recognized by the game.
+Reason:   Probably you have more than one Joystick but only one connected now.
+Solution: Go to control center -> gamecontroller.
+There set your joystick as
+          "preferred device".

 I'll try to find better solutions for these problems listed above if possible.
-If you find a new bug or a better workaround for any existing problem, please submit it to zicothehentaifreak@gmx.de.
+If you find a new bug or a better workaround/fix for any existing problem, please submit it to zico@unixboard.de.

 5. LEGAL STUFF